erfan7emz/MathForKids/README.md

 INTRODUCTION:

-MathForKids is a web application that helps kids from 4 to 8 to learn calculation skills in a fun and interactive way.
+MathForKids is a web application that helps kids from 4 to 8 to learn calculation skills in a fun, engaging and interactive way.

 HOW TO USE IT?